ClaudioSouk/Ai-Shield-Alert/README.md

 ## Getting Started

 1. **Sign up for an account** - Create your account to access the dashboard and analytics
-2. **Set up email forwarding** - Forward suspicious emails to scan@aishieldalert.com from your registered email address
-3. **Configure alert rules** - Customize detection sensitivity based on your security needs in the dashboard
+2. **Configure alert rules** - Customize detection sensitivity based on your security needs in the dashboard
 4. **Start using the analyzer** - Paste suspicious email content into the analyzer for instant assessment

 ## Using the Analyzer